Objectives

 In the second year, students follow a specific ‘Sustainable Manufacturing’ course run by École Centrale Lyon and Mines Saint-Etienne, before completing their course with a 5-month work placement.

-Some students who have completed the first year may, on application, take part in an academic exchange at a partner institution.
+Some students who have completed the first year may be eligible, upon application, to undertake an academic exchange at a partner institution.

 Students must complete a 5-month work placement in industry or in one of the partner research laboratories.